New Mexico's much-famed green chili burger, now made at home with homemade green chili sauce and plain burger meat.

 - 4 slices pepper jack cheese, optional

-In a large heavy skillet, melt 1/2 tablespoon butter on medium high until beginning to bubble.
+In a large heavy skillet, melt 1/2 tablespoon butter on medium high until beginning to sizzle.
 Add the buns, cut-side down, and let toast until beginning to turn golden.
 Set aside.

 Meanwhile, gently form the ground beef into four flat patties about a half inch thick.
 (Handle the ground meat as little as possible, so not to compress it.
 You want to be able to see the strands, not mush them all together.)
 Season one side with salt and pepper.

-Add 1/2 tablespoon butter to the skillet until beginning to bubble.
-Place the seasoned side of the patties onto the skillet (they should sizzle).
+Add another 1/2 tablespoon butter to the skillet until beginning to bubble.
+Place the seasoned side of the patties onto the skillet, they should sizzle.
 Season the upper side.
 Without moving, let the patties cook until a thin crust forms on the underside, about 3 minutes.
 Turn over (this is where you’d add a slice of cheese, if so inclined) and cook for another minute or two, until meat has reached desired doneness.

 Place patties on bottom buns, top with hot green chili sauce, top with top buns.
 Prepare to be transported all the way to New Mexico.